kcdstoragews/lab/README.md

 kubectl apply -f secondpvc.yaml -n funwithpvcs
 ```

-Kubernetes provides the output, that both persistent volume claimes have been created.
+Kubernetes confirms, that both persistent volume claimes have been created.
 Great... or not?
 Let's have a look

 ```console
 kubectl get pvc -n funwithpvcs
 ```

 You can see that the PVC named *firstpvc* has a volume, and is in status *Bound*.
-The PVC with the name *secondpvc* looks not that healthy, it is still in Status *Pending*.
+The PVC with the name *secondpvc*  does not look that healthy, it is still in Status *Pending*.
 This means that the request is ongoing, K8s tries to get what you want, but for whatever reason it doesn't work.
-Lucky that we can describe objects and see what happens!
+Luckily we can describe objects and see what the problem is!

 ```console
 kubectl describe pvc secondpvc -n funwithpvcs